YangLing0818/RPG-DiffusionMaster/README.md

 For individuals equipped with constrained computational resources, we here provide a simple notebook demonstration that partitions the image into two equal-sized subregions.
 By making minor alterations to select functions within the diffusers library, one may achieve commendable outcomes utilizing base diffusion models such as SD v1.4, v1.5, v2.0, and v2.1, as mentioned in our paper.
 Additionally, you can apply your customized configurations to experiment with a graphics card possessing 8GB of VRAM.
 For an in-depth exposition, kindly refer to our [Example_Notebook](RegionalDiffusion_playground.ipynb).

 #### **2. Regional Diffusion with GPT-4**
 Our method can automatically generates output without pre-storing MLLM responses, leveraging Chain-of-Thought reasoning and high-quality in-context examples to obtain satisfactory results.
 Users only need to specify some parameters.
-For example, to use GPT-4 as the region planner, we can refer to the code below, contained in the [RPG.py](RPG.py) ( **It should be noted that we have two pipelines which support different model architectures, for SD v1.4/1.5/2.0/2.1 models, you should use RegionalDiffusionPipeline, for SDXL models, you should use RegionalDiffusionXLPipeline!** ):
+For example, to use GPT-4 as the region planner, we can refer to the code below, contained in the [RPG.py](RPG.py) ( **Please note that we have two pipelines which support different model architectures, for SD v1.4/1.5/2.0/2.1 models, you should use RegionalDiffusionPipeline, for SDXL models, you should use RegionalDiffusionXLPipeline.** ):

 ```python
 from RegionalDiffusion_base import RegionalDiffusionPipeline